Create a call queue

 Round robin balances the routing of incoming calls so that each call agent gets the same number of calls from the queue.
 This may be desirable in an inbound sales environment to assure equal opportunity among all the call agents.

 Longest idle routes each call to the agent who has been idle the longest time.
-An agent is considered idle if their presence state is Available or if their presence state has been Away for less than 10 minutes.
-Agents whose presence state has been Away for more than 10 minutes are not considered idle and will not be eligible to receive calls until they change their presence to Available.
+An agent is considered idle if their presence state is Available.
+Agents whose presence state is not Available will not be eligible to receive calls until they change their presence to Available.

 Setting Routing Method to Round robin or Longest idle is the recommended setting.